Current Clinical Trials in Charlotte

-Our physicians & staff at Dermatology, Laser & Vein Specialists of the Carolinas are committed to medical research and development; now all we need is you!
-We are always recruiting willing subjects to participate in several clinical studies.
+The physicians and staff at Dermatology, Laser & Vein Specialists of the Carolinas are committed to actively participating in medical research and development…now all we need is you!
+We’re always recruiting subjects to participate in several clinical studies.
 Did you know that clinical trial sponsors often compensate subjects for their involvement in a trial?

 What is a clinical trial?